caprenter/bingley-music-town/README.md

 * Delete the corresponding entry under `/_organisations` (or the entire _organisations directory)
 * rebuild that page(s)with `bundle exec jekyll pagemaster organisations`

+## What if my organisation is also a venue

+Create an organisation in organisations.yml - you don't need to complete all fields

+we use the `jekyll-redirect-from` gem to redirect the org page to a venue page.
+See Cottingley Community Centre as an example.

 ## Generating individual venue pages
 We generate markdown for each venue page by using the pagemaster plugin/gem.